nasa/cumulus-orca/tasks/db_deploy/test/manual_tests/README.md

      5 | success
    (5 rows)
    ```
-8. Verify the static data in the *schema_versions* table. #TODO- Need fix scripts 2,3,4 migration to add info to schema_versions;
+8. Verify the static data in the *schema_versions* table.
    ```bash
    orca=# select * from orca.schema_versions;